-I was shacked up at the Hilton.
-Officially I go to that hotel because we get a freebie on the gold level of their loyalty scheme, which means free breakfast and some free nights in the hotel – I will no doubt have enough points for a night on my own at the Milton Keynes Hilton some time before I go to my grave.
+I was shacked up at the Blackpool Hilton (which is now the Grand Hotel Blackpool).
+Officially I go to that hotel because we get a freebie on the gold level of their loyalty scheme.
+That means free breakfast and some free nights in the hotel.
+I may just have enough points for a night on my own at the Milton Keynes Hilton some time before I go to my grave.
 If I keep staying there.
-The real reason is obviously that there were several new caches up in Fleetwood, and the Hilton is the best placed hotel (on our company system) for traveling up there.
+The real reason is obviously that there were several new caches up in Fleetwood, and the Hilton is the best-placed hotel (on our company system) for traveling up there.
 It’s a 20-25 minute drive straight up the coast.

 After which it was getting late.
 I drove back down through Bourne but was starting to miss as many as I found.
 I was probably just getting tired, and my brain was a bit addled by having tried to impale my head on a freshly sharpened bit of shrub.
 So with 3 DNFs in a row I decided it was time to go back to the hotel.

-There was one new one in the road outside the hotel, but I couldn’t find that either, so it was definitely time to go to the bar and get a drink and some nose-bag.
+It turns out there was one new one in the road outside the hotel.
+I couldn’t find that either.
+It was definitely time to go to the bar and get a drink and some nose-bag.

-The caches I found over the two days were :
+The caches I found on my flurry in Fleetwood were :